jdlib/JDBX/UserGuide.md

      PrepStmt prepStmt     = new PrepStmt(con);   // or new PrepStmt(ds)
      CallStmt callStmt     = new CallStmt(con);   // or new CallStmt(ds)

-Statement objects should be actively closed once they are no longer used.<br>
-All statement classes implement `java.io.AutoCloseable` so the typical pattern is to create and use statement objects within a Java try-with-resources statement:
+Statement objects should be actively closed once they are no longer used.
+Since all statement classes implement `java.io.AutoCloseable` the typical pattern is to create and use statement objects within a Java try-with-resources statement:

      Connection con = ...
      try (StaticStmt stmt = new StaticStmt(con) {